Luis-St/Ratchet-Chat/SECURITY.md

   `GET https://<senderHost>/api/federation/key` (forced HTTPS in production).
 - The recipient server also checks that `sender_handle` host matches `X-Ratchet-Host` to prevent spoofing.
+- The server rejects federation callbacks to private/reserved IPs in production and can be constrained to an allowlist via `FEDERATION_ALLOWED_HOSTS`.
+- Federation requests are rate-limited and protected against replay using a short-lived in-memory replay cache.
+- Federation public keys are cached with a TTL to allow key rotation.

+### Discovery and trust model

+- Servers publish a signed discovery document at `/.well-known/ratchet-chat/federation.json` containing endpoints and public keys.
+- The document is signed with the current federation key (`signature` + `signature_kid`).
+- Trust defaults to TOFU (trust-on-first-use): the first key is pinned per host, and subsequent discovery docs must verify against the pinned key.
+- The allowlist (`FEDERATION_ALLOWED_HOSTS`) can be used to lock federation to known hosts.
+- DNS pinning is optional and not required for the default TOFU flow.

 ## Transport security